Back to Stories & News

 Histiocytic sarcoma is more common in middle-aged and older dogs, although there are reports of the disease in dogs as young as 3.
 Males and females are affected equally.

 Given the strong breed predisposition for this cancer, it seems reasonable to suspect genetics play a role in disease risk.
-Many researchers are studying the genetics behind the disease and homing in on potential genetic markers, which could, in turn, provide the basis for genetic testing and possibly even treatment.
+Researchers are studying the genetics behind the disease and working to identify potential genetic markers, which could provide the basis for genetic testing and possibly even treatment.
+In addition to genetics, the only other risk factors identified to date are a history of orthopedic disease and joint inflammation and the subsequent development of localized histiocytic sarcoma in the previously affected joint.

 • Lethargy